What is Copenhagen Fablab?

 3. Document at least one project with that machine on the homepage

-4. Once confident with a machine - get a recommendation from one Superuser who will then forward it to the Fablab staff and you'll get a Badge
+4. Once confident with a machine - get a recommendation from one Superuser/staff

 Currently you can collect the following badges:

-Laser cutter, 3D printer, X-Carve, Heat press, Printmaking, Sewing machine, Vinyl cutter Roland
+Laser cutter, 3D printer, X-Carve, Heat press, Printmaking, Sewing machine, Vinyl cutter Roland, Vacuum forming machine

 2) Become a volunteer aka Superuser?